AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/testing.md

 print(attributes);
 ```

-*TODO: it would be good to show output as to what these attributes are expected to look like as if the test were being run*

 ## A Complete Code Example

 In the example code below we are going to test `select_all_handler.dart` by inserting 100 lines of text that read "Welcome to Appflowy 😁" and then simulating the "selectAll" shortcut key being pressed.

 Afterwards, we will `expect` that the current selection of the editor is equal to the selection of all the lines that were generated.

-*TODO: it's unclear what the setUpAll function is doing and why*

 ```dart
 import 'package:appflowy_editor/appflowy_editor.dart';